unifly3582/download--1-/ORDER_CREATION_FIX_EXISTING_USERS.md

 ## Problem Identified

 When existing users (users who already have data in the system) log in and try to create an order, the order creation fails.
+Specifically:
+- **New users**: Can place orders successfully
+- **New users who re-login**: Can place orders successfully
+- **Existing users with customer data and addresses**: Order creation fails

-## Root Cause
+## Root Causes

-The issue is in the **phone number normalization** during customer data updates in `src/lib/oms/customerUtils.ts`.
+Multiple issues were identified in the customer update flow in `src/lib/oms/customerUtils.ts`:

+### 1. Phone Number Normalization
+Phone numbers weren't being normalized consistently between database storage and incoming requests.

+### 2. Address Structure Mismatch
+Existing customers may have addresses with a `label` field (e.g., "Home", "Office"), but order creation doesn't include this field, causing validation conflicts.

+### 3. Overly Broad Data Spreading
+The update logic was spreading all incoming data (`...data`) which could include undefined fields or cause conflicts with existing customer data structure.

 ### Technical Details: